Nitro (Spanish TV channel)

 Nitro was a Spanish television channel owned by Atresmedia.
 Its programming was aimed towards a male audience.

 History

-The channel ceased broadcasting on 5 May 2014, as a consequence of a sdecision by the Supreme Court of Spain that annulled the concessions for nine channels broadcasting in DTT, because their permissions for frequencies were granted without the required public consensus and assignments system according to the Audiovisual Law.
+The channel ceased broadcasting on 5 May 2014, as a consequence of a decision by the Supreme Court of Spain that annulled the concessions for nine channels broadcasting in DTT, because their permissions for frequencies were granted without the required public consensus and assignments system according to the Audiovisual Law.